Numerical stability of the Hyperbolic Formulation of the Constraint equations for $\mathbb{T}^3$ cosmological space-times: Stability analysis

 Figure \ref{fig:5.13} shows that, for a fixed values of $N$ and $\Delta r$, the distance between the $\epsilon-$pseudospectrum and the stability region is a linear function of $\epsilon$, this is confirmed by the results of table \ref{Tab:Tcr2}.
 Moreover, we can see that the slope of the linear regression line depends on the grid size: bigger the angular resolution, smaller the slope.
-Notably, these results depend upon the number of random matrices considered and the method used for their generation.
-This results indicate that for the frozen coefficient case, the system is stable, although this analysis is not sufficient to establish the global stability of the method, it provides insight into the overall behavior of the spectrum during the evolution.\\
+Notably, although these results depend on the number of random matrices considered and the method used for their generation, they also provide strong numerical evidence of the system being $\epsilon$-stable, for the frozen coefficient case.
+Although this analysis is not sufficient to establish the global stability of the method, it provides insight into the overall behavior of the spectrum during the evolution.\\

 Figure \ref{fig:Waterfallsgowdystable} shows both components of the numerical solution of the linearized AHF equations for an initial condition of the form of equation \ref{eq:InitialCondition}.
 We observe that contrary to the previous cases, in this case, no unstable oscillations appear as $r$ grows.
 In this case, the Hamiltonian and momentum constraints errors for the complete solution $(X+\delta X, Y_{1} + \delta Y_{1}, Y_{2} + \Delta Y_{2})$, are respectively, $\|\mathcal{H} \| \approx 10^{-15}$ and $\|\mathcal{M} \| \approx 10^{-4}$, which still exceed the set tolerance levels.
-Nevertheless, in this case, it must be considered that the main source of error is caused by using a Fourier method for the constraints evaluation since it can be observed in figure \ref{fig:Waterfallsgowdystable} that the computed solution for the linearized AHF system $(\delta X, \delta Y_{1},\delta Y_{2})$ is not periodic with respect to the radial variable.
+Nevertheless, in this case, it must be considered that the main source of error is caused by using a Fourier method for the constraints evaluation since it can be observed in figure \ref{fig:Waterfallsgowdystable} that the computed solution for the linearized AHF system $(\delta X, \delta Y_{1},\delta Y_{2})$ is not periodic with respect to the radial variable.\\

+The previous analysis provides some insights regarding the behavior of the perturbed initial conditions in the AHF equations.
+Specifically, we demonstrated that the Fourier-based discretisation of the PDEs associated with each of the explored metrics induces numerical stability problems linked to the spectrum of the Fourier differentiation matrices.
+In particular, this problem manifested clearly for those systems that did not satisfy the hyperbolicity condition, such as FLRW, PFLRW and some specific cases of the Gowdy metric, depending on the variable $t$, which, in this case, is just a parameter.